cmlozanos/kata-customer-java-springboot/README.md

 ### Security Information

-This example applies Spring Security Configurations Basic, with a user and password specified at application.properties, this practice is not for business uses
+This example applies Spring Security Configurations Basic, with a user "katauser" and password "katapassword", this practice is not for business uses

 ### Dockerize application